aberba/elementaryOS-twi-guide/README.md

 This is an effort to translate [elementary OS](https://elementary.io), a computer operating system, to Twi (Akan) which is commonly spoken in Ghana.
 This will hopefully make it easily accessible to the many locals who can only read or speak Twi.

+You may read this [this blog](https://aberba.com/2020/translating-elementary-os-to-twi/) to learn more about why this is important.

 You can [contact me](https://github.com/aberba) if you would like to help out.

 > I have made a [YouTube video](https://www.youtube.com/playlist?list=PL6M5AjwPmqHgx72Dgue4Hcb4dpnKfHbxV) on how to contribute if you prefere video form.